asumagic/kag-staging/modding.md

 Two `autoconfig.cfg` variables have been added:

 - `g_allowdeprecated` (defaulting to `true`) allows deprecated behavior to function.
-If disabled, relying on deprecated behavior will cause an error, so the script may fail to compile or.
+If disabled, relying on deprecated behavior will cause an error, so the script may fail to compile or encounter an exception, whichever is relevant.
 - `g_warndeprecated` (defaulting to `false`) will warn when relying on deprecated behavior.
 This is useful in order to identify and fix reliance on deprecated behavior in your mods.

 Here is a list of the following deprecated behaviors.